ThePay/api-client/.github/README.md

 ## Money calculations

-For safe money calculations we recommend to use [moneyphp/money](https://github.com/moneyphp/money) package.
+For safe and accurate money calculations, we recommend using the [moneyphp/money](https://github.com/moneyphp/money) package.
-Please, do not use float to save information about prices because of its inaccuracy.
+Please do not use floats to store or calculate prices, as they can lead to precision errors.

 ```console
 composer require moneyphp/money